We’ve put some small files called cookies on your device to make our site work.

 Children and young people

 Children and young people (CYP) represent a third of our country and their wellbeing will determine our future.
-Improving their health and wellbeing is a key priority for NHS England and NHS Improvement.
+Improving their health and wellbeing is a key priority for NHS England.

 The NHS Long Term Plan sets out a vision for the future of the NHS and new action in relation to children and young people aged 0-25.
 To deliver these, a Children and Young People Transformation programme was established, bringing together key partners and programmes responsible for the delivery of our Long Term Plan commitments.